LUPIN and the Institutional Repository

 - To attract greater funding to Loughborough’s Schools and Departments

 - To showcase the research output of Loughborough’s academics, and raise their national and international profile

-In LUPIN, you will be required to agree to the terms and conditions of the Institutional Repository licence for each submission to give us permission to make your work available online (this is in the form of a box to tick in LUPIN).
+- You will be required to agree to the terms and conditions of the Institutional Repository licence for each submission to give us permission to make your work available online.
 Depending on your licence agreement with the publisher, your file will be made available under the appropriate Creative Commons licence.
-Repository staff check publisher embargo periods and will apply any necessary embargo to your submission.

 - Repository staff will check publisher copyright policies and manage publisher embargoes and will email you when your submission has been added.

 Students are required to deposit a copy of the final version of their Ph.D. thesis, as approved by their Examiners, in electronic format in the University’s Institutional Repository.
 Each thesis will be made freely available on the web via the University’s Institutional Repository unless the thesis is Restricted or Confidential.
 The research degree will not be awarded until the electronic version has been deposited with the University.